${alt}

 Hengameh Raissy, PharmD, Interim Vice President, UNM Health Sciences Research

-And, to further support university research and development broadly, the Legislature appropriated an additional $10 million in FY25 funding for the state’s Technology Enhancement Fund (TEF) which supplies matching funds for federal grant opportunities that are identified as priorities for state interests.
+And, to further support university research and development broadly, the NM Legislature appropriated an additional $10 million in FY25 funding for the state’s Technology Enhancement Fund (TEF) which supplies matching funds for federal grant opportunities that are identified as priorities for state interests.
 The increase was also supported by the NM Higher Education Department.

 Academic Success